Victor-Fiamoncini/dev-camper/README.md

-# Dev Camper 🚀
+# Dev Camper API

-REST API for bootcamps/courses management, built with 💚 Express, Mongoose, Multer, JWT...
+REST API for bootcamps/courses management, built with Express, Mongoose, Multer, JWT...

 ## How to install and run 🛠
 Using npm: